Scalable load balancing in networked systems: A survey of recent advances: Introduction

+On a methodological note, it is worth observing that a direct derivation of the fluid limits and diffusion limits in the above scenarios is quite challenging.
+Instead, the asymptotic equivalence results in \cite{MBLW16-1,MBLW16-3,MBL17} are derived by relating the relevant system occupancy processes to the corresponding processes under a JSQ policy, and showing that the deviation between these processes is asymptotically negligible on either fluid scale or diffusion scale under suitable assumptions on $d(N)$ or $G_N$.
+The known fluid and diffusion limits for the JSQ policy thus yield the corresponding limit process for the JSQ($d(N)$) policy, a load balancing graph $G_N$ and the JIQ scheme as by-products.

-While the stochastic coupling schemes provide an effective and overarching approach, they defy a systematic recipe and involve some degree of ingenuity and customization.
-Indeed, the specific coupling arguments that we develop are not only different from those that were originally used in establishing the stochastic optimality properties of the JSQ policy, but also differ in critical ways between a JSQ($d(N)$) policy, a load balancing graph $G_N$, and the JIQ scheme.
-Yet different coupling constructions are devised for model variants with infinite-server dynamics that we will discuss in Section~\ref{bloc}.
+In this survey we highlight the stochastic coupling techniques that played an instrumental role in proving the asymptotic equivalence results in \cite{MBLW16-1,MBLW16-3,MBL17}.
+Although the stochastic coupling concepts provide an effective and overarching approach, they defy a systematic recipe and involve some degree of ingenuity and customization.
+Indeed, the specific coupling arguments that were developed in \cite{MBLW16-1,MBLW16-3,MBL17} are different from those that were originally used in establishing the stochastic optimality properties of the JSQ policy.
+Moreover, the specific coupling approaches differ in sometimes subtle but critical ways between a JSQ($d(N)$) policy, a load balancing graph $G_N$ and the JIQ scheme, which all require the arguments to be suitably tailored.
+We also review further stochastic coupling constructions that were devised in~\cite{MBLW16-4} for scenarios with infinite-server dynamics.

+While the results for load balancing graphs illustrate that the stochastic coupling techniques can be applied in `asymmetric' situations, it is fair to say that this approach is at its strongest in scenarios where all the servers are exchangeable, and the evolution of the system occupancy can be represented in terms of a density-dependent Markov process.
+In these cases, the approach is particularly powerful in analyzing the system occupancy process on fluid or diffusion scale, where for many policies the behavior can be shown to asymptotically coincide with that of JSQ, for which fairly explicit characterizations are known.

+Stochastic coupling does not seem to provide a directly useful approach for other functionals of the system occupancy process, such as the the maximum queue length, where asymptotic equivalence with JSQ on fluid or diffusion scale does not provide any information, and in fact even asymptotically the behavior for many schemes is different.
+Applying stochastic coupling techniques in highly heterogeneous settings is also difficult since the lack of symmetry tends to break its underpinnings, and establishing scaling results for such scenarios remains as a particularly challenging subject for further research, as further discussed in Section~\ref{sec:ext}.

+A final caveat is in order.
+Load balancing is a broad subject which has been actively pursued for decades and has been investigated from a variety of perspectives in several communities (algorithm design, applied probability, complexity theory, performance evaluation).
+While this survey aims to touch on many of these aspects, reflect historical developments and connect various threads, it is impossible to exhaustively cover the load balancing literature in full detail.
+Rather than provide an encyclopedic overview, we therefore focus on scalability in terms of delay performance and implementation overhead in large-scale systems as the overarching theme, and highlight the combined power of stochastic coupling methods and scaling limits.